 Avoiding Common DIY Mistakes in Roller Shutter Installation

-- Not measuring twice before drilling.
+- Not measuring in multiple places before drilling.

 Professional Installer Insider Tips and Best Practices